 While consulting firms can help draft a plan and teach the best techniques to accomplish your goals, they can’t guarantee that your organization will raise significantly more funds or acquire a certain number of new donors.

 Tip #3: Establish clear goals for what you’re trying to achieve.

 You can’t convey your needs or expectations if you don’t have a solid understanding of what you want to accomplish.
-Setting goals helps you figure out what areas of fundraising you need help with, and they give your consultant some direction.
+Setting goals helps you determine the areas of fundraising where you’ll need the most assistance.

 Raising more funds and acquiring more donors may be your overall goals, but this isn’t specific enough for a consultant.
 If you want assistance, you’ll need to be as detailed as possible.

 - Honing in on what makes supporters give.

 - Creating a plan for your year-end fundraising.

 - Finding unique ways to involve and interact with donors.